-Authentication
+Authentication and Authorization

 Authorization methods and principles used to access the Voucherify platform HTTP APIs.

-Authorization overview
+Authorization Overview

 Voucherify uses two pairs of keys — one for server applications (back-end) and one for publicly available client applications (mobile apps and web applications).